 From there, your lender will provide you with a loan estimate.
 You'll receive your estimated monthly payment, interest rate, and closing costs.
 Keep in mind that a loan estimate isn't the same thing as a mortgage.
 It's a bit of preview, and you can seek out multiple estimates to find the absolute best option for you.

-Partner with Mr. Cooper to complete the Firestone mortgage process and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can afford to borrow!
-This letter carries weight with realtors and home sellers because it shows you are serious and can afford a home.
+Partner with Mr. Cooper to complete the Firestone mortgage process and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can borrow!
+This letter carries weight with realtors and home sellers because it shows you are serious and can buy a home.
 Some lenders offer Verified Approval letters like Mr. Cooper, but not all.

 Ask questions during the home loan process!
 The FTC recommends home buyers to ask about any special programs, additional fees, the loan's annual percentage rate (APR), and whether the quoted rate is the lowest for that week or day.